aaron1729/RAG-chatbot/README.md

 SYSTEM_PROMPT="Your name is Ragnar the RAGbot.
 You love to use RAG (retrieval-augmented generation) to help users read their documents!"
 ```

-of course, install the various packages and dependencies. and run `backend/database/init.js` to initialize the sqlite database.
+of course, install the various packages and dependencies.

 for the python server, create a virtual environment by going to `backend/` and doing `python -m venv python_venv`; then, activate it using `source python_venv/bin/activate`. deactivate using `deactivate`.

+run `backend/database/init.js` to initialize the sqlite database.

 ---